top of page

 "Dental assistant positioning an X-ray machine for a patient, demonstrating proper radiography techniques for certification."

-Sounds pretty cool, right?
-Dental radiography is a high-demand skill that makes you an important part of a dental team.
+Sounds intriguing, right?
+Dental radiography is a high-demand skill that makes you an essential part of a dental team.

 How Do You Become a Dental Radiographer?

-Now that you know what a dental radiographer is let's talk about the training aspect of the profession.
-There are a few different ways to earn your certification, depending on where you live and what works best for your schedule.
+Now that you understand what a dental radiographer is, let's delve into the training required for this profession.
+There are several pathways to earn your certification, depending on your location and personal schedule.

-Some states require you to complete an accredited course and pass an exam, while others let you train on the job under a licensed dentist.
-The most common certification is the DANB Radiation Health and Safety (RHS) exam, which many states recognize as proof of your radiology knowledge.
-The best part?
-You can prepare for the exam at your own pace with online courses, study guides, and practice tests—so there’s no need to put your life on hold!
+Some states require you to complete an accredited course and pass an exam.
+Others may allow you to train on the job under a licensed dentist.
+The most recognized certification is the DANB Radiation Health and Safety (RHS) exam, which is acknowledged in many states as a proof of your radiology knowledge.

-If you're already working in a dental office, you may even be able to complete your training while on the job, making the process even smoother.
-And for those just starting out, many programs, like ours, are designed to help beginners get fully certified in just a few weeks!
+If you are already working in a dental office, you might finish your training while employed.
+For newcomers, many programs, including ours, allow beginners to become fully certified in just a few weeks.

-No matter which path you take, getting certified in dental radiography is totally doable, and with the right training, you can easily be on your way to career growth or an entry level position in dentistry.
+Regardless of the route you choose, certification in dental radiography is entirely achievable.
+With the right training, you can quickly advance your career or secure an entry-level position in dentistry.

 "Step-by-step guide explaining how to get certified in dental radiology, including training, exam prep, and certification requirements."

-1. High School Diploma or Equivalent – This is usually the minimum educational requirement.
+1. High School Diploma or Equivalent – This is typically the minimum educational requirement.

-2. Complete a Dental Radiography Training Program – Many state requirements involve dental assistants to complete an accredited training course covering radiation safety, proper technique, and patient care.
-Some programs are in-person, while others (like ours!) offer online learning combined with hands-on training.
+2. Complete a Dental Radiography Training Program – Most state requirements necessitate dental assistants to finish an accredited training course.
+This course should cover radiation safety, proper technique, and patient care.
+Some options are in-person, while others (like ours!) offer online learning combined with hands-on training.

-3. Integrated Programs: Many dental assisting programs include radiography training as part of their coursework, allowing students to complete their certification alongside other dental assisting skills.
+3. Integrated Programs – Many dental assisting programs include radiography training within their coursework, allowing students to complete their certification alongside other skills.

-4. Independent or Stand-Alone Courses: Some students opt for a stand-alone dental radiography certification course, which offers flexibility and a focused curriculum.
+4. Independent or Stand-Alone Courses – Some may opt for a stand-alone dental radiography certification course.
+This allows flexibility and a targeted curriculum.
 These courses are ideal for:

-• Individuals looking to cross-train without committing to a full dental assisting program.
+• Individuals wanting to cross-train without a full dental assisting program.

-• Dental professionals in need of additional certification to meet state requirements.
+• Dental professionals needing additional certification to meet state requirements.

-• Those wanting to fast-track their certification in a shorter time frame.
+• Those looking to fast-track their certification in a shorter time frame.

-5. Pass a Certification Exam (If Required by Your State) – Depending on where you live, you may need to pass an exam, such as the DANB (Dental Assisting National Board) Radiation Health and Safety (RHS) Exam.
+5. Pass a Certification Exam (If Required by Your State) – Depending on your location, you may need to pass an exam, such as the DANB Radiation Health and Safety (RHS) Exam.

-6. On-the-Job Training & State Licensing – Some states require additional clinical experience before you can start taking X-rays independently.
+6. On-the-Job Training & State Licensing – Some states may require additional clinical experience before you can begin taking X-rays independently.

 Why Get Certified in Dental Radiography?